 Buy Fish's book or read a shortened version of the article online.
 Read the Feinberg article on the harm principle online, or buy his books from the Moral Limits of the Criminal Law series, Harm to Others and Offense to Others.
 Read Milton's "Aeropagitica" online or buy it.

-Don't wait for part two!
-Get the full, unbroken Citizen Edition now!
+Continues with part two.
+Get the full, unbroken Citizen Edition.
 Please support PEL!
 We'll also be soon releasing a full-length follow-up discussion to this one between Mark and Wes, just for supporters.